 22. Why Would You Like This Position?

 As is the case with the corporate mission, answering this question is really more about communicating passion for the position.
 The best way to do this is to describe a few personal characteristics that make you ideal for this job followed by what you love most about the company.
 Then, connect these to your planned career path.
-Be enthusiastic as you emphasize how your employment can be of great mutual benefit for a successful job interview.
+Be enthusiastic as you emphasise how your employment can be of great mutual benefit for a successful job interview.

 23. Can You Tell Us Why We Should Hire You For This Job?